rosschapman/internetross/blog.md

 SyntaxError: expected expression, got '}'
 ```

 `Null` and `undefined` are optional in JS but they are not illegal.
-Haskell complains at compile time.
+Haskell, on the other time, complains at compile time.

-But back to Elliot.

 Elliot does an interesting rhetorical jiu jitsu by giving us new options for optional values; in liue of eviscerating null from JS, we can work to push `null` to the edge of our programs with a handful of innovative approaches.
 Techniques include: constructing state machines -- highly determined object interfaces -- that error without values set to a wanted data type; ie *something*.
 We can also take advantage of that new new: Optional Chaining.
 And then there's borrowing from FP.
 The last I love.